Gravitational Waves from an Axion-Dark Photon System: A Lattice Study: Introduction

-While such ALPs are still too weakly coupled to be probed via couplings to SM fields, it was recently shown in Ref.~\cite{Machado:2018nqk} that such models can produce a large, stochastic gravitational wave (GW) signal in the early universe if the enhanced coupling is to a hidden $U(1)$ gauge boson.\footnote{Production of GWs through this mechanism was previously discussed in the context of axion inflation, see e.g.~\cite{Cook:2011hg,Barnaby:2011qe,Barnaby:2011vw,Domcke:2016bkh}.} In this case, a tachyonic instability is induced when the ALP begins to oscillate for a specific range of ``dark photon" momenta controlled by the ALP mass $m$.
+While such ALPs are still too weakly coupled to be probed via couplings to SM fields, it was recently shown in Ref.~\cite{Machado:2018nqk} that such models can produce a large, stochastic gravitational wave (GW) signal in the early universe if the enhanced coupling is to a hidden $U(1)$ gauge boson.\footnote{Dark photons of this type can appear in UV complete axion models~\cite{Salvio:2020prd}.
+GW probes of axion models have also been explored in the context of phase transitions~\cite{DelleRose:2019pgi,Chiang:2020aui,vonHarling:2019gme,Ghoshal:2020vud,Dev:2019njv} and inflation/preheating~\cite{Cook:2011hg,Barnaby:2011qe,Barnaby:2011vw,Domcke:2016bkh,Sang:2019ndv}.} In this case, a tachyonic instability is induced when the ALP begins to oscillate for a specific range of ``dark photon" momenta controlled by the ALP mass $m$.
 Dark photon modes in this range have their underlying vacuum fluctutations ($\rho_{\rm vac} \sim m^{4}$) exponentially amplified until their energy density becomes of order that of the ALP ($\rho_{\rm ALP} \sim m^{2} f^{2}$), a growth factor of $\mathcal{O}(f^{2}/m^{2})$ that results in a classical, highly anisotropic dark photon energy distribution that sources GWs.
 Furthermore, the amplification of vacuum fluctuations occurs in a parity-asymmetric way due the non-vanishing expectation value of the parity-violating ALP-dark photon operator.
 As a result, the produced GW spectrum is typically highly chiral in the peak region and is expected to be a smoking gun for and indeed may be the unique probe of such models.

 As dark photon production occurs at the expense of energy in the ALP field, some parameter space where the ALP relic abundance would normally overclose the universe can be opened up.
 However, care here is required as these dynamics also backreact on the ALP field due to inverse decay and scattering processes involving ALPs and dark photons.
 These processes introduce a limit to how much energy can be transferred from the ALP to dark photons, and introduce anisotropies in the initially homogeneous ALP field.
 Thus, linear analyses of the system such as that of Ref.~\cite{Machado:2018nqk} break down and one must perform a detailed lattice study to correctly capture the dynamics.
 This fact was previously pointed out in Refs.~\cite{Kitajima:2017peg,Agrawal:2018vin,Kitajima:2020rpm}, where it was found that the ALP relic abundance can be suppressed at most by a factor of $\mathcal{O}(10^{-2})$.